pharo-ide/ClassAnnotation/README.md

 # ClassAnnotation
-This package introduces clas annotations.
+This package introduces class annotations.
 They are first class objects and package defines how to attach them to classes.

 To create a new annotation just create a subclass of ClassAnnotation: